mesosphere/dcos-docs-site/pages/services/edge-lb/1.0/pool-configuration/v1-reference/index.md

 - Always set a default for arrays.
 - The purpose of "nullable" is to allow the output JSON field to be set to the golang "zero value".
 Without "nullable", the field will be removed altogether from the resulting JSON.
 - Actual validation is done in the code, not expressed in swagger.
-- Since an empty boolean is interpreted as "false", don't set a default.
+- Since an empty boolean is interpreted as "false", do not set a default.
-- CamelCase.
+- Use CamelCase.
 - Swagger will only do enum validation if it is a top level definition.

 <a name="pool"></a>